-CCJ 2501 Juvenile Delinguency
+CCJ 2501 Juvenile Delinquency (40 hours)

 Examination of the historical development of concepts of delinquency and modern juvenile justice system.
 Theories of delinquency, juvenile court processes, intake services, remedial procedures and the effects of the system are included in this course.
 Prerequisite: CCJ 1024.